awantika10/Desgen/Contribution/CONTRIBUTING.md

         Designs/your_design_idea/screen_2.png or Designs/your_design_idea/screen_2.jpg
         ...(add all the screens)
 ```
+For designs having 2 assignees - Divide half-half screens and then both can make a pull request.
+The HTML file should be added by one assignee.
+To keep the folder same - first, one assignee has to make a pull request and then, when it gets merged, the second assignee should add the remaining files in the same folder.

 ### Website Design submission

 Go to Designs/Website folder.
 In that folder, add a new folder and then add the photos of your designs in that folder.
 Also add a html file in it